icp4apps/pipelines/docs/VolumeProvisioning.md

-# Volume Provisioning for Kabanero Pipelineruns
+# Volume Provisioning for Pipelineruns

 Tekton pipelines require a configured volume that is used by the framework to share data across tasks.
 The build task, which uses Buildah, also requires a volume mount.
 The pipelinerun should be creating a [Persistent Volume Claim PVC](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#introduction) with a requirement for 5 Gi persistent volume.